slsa-framework/slsa/docs/spec/v1.0/threats.md

 SLSA v1.0 does not address this threat, but it may be addressed in a future version.

-## Build Track

-A build integrity threat is a potential for an adversary to introduce behavior to a package that is not reflected in the source code, or to build from a source, dependency, and/or process that is not intended by the software producer.

-The SLSA Build track covers these threats when combined with verifying artifacts against expectations.

 ### (C) Build from modified source